ZhenjianYang/SoraTranslation-Tools/README.md

 Usage:
 `MakeChList.py [-f fixed_list] [-h halfwidth_characters_list] [-f fullwidth_characters_list] chlist.txt`

-We divide the range of cp932 into 3 parts:
+It divides the range of cp932 into 3 parts:

 - **ASCII part (20-7F)**, all characters in this part will not be replaced.
 - **halfwidth-kana part (A0-DF)**, characters in this part will be replaced by characters in file *halfwidth_characters_list*.
 Please note that the width of characters in this part is half of fullwidth characters.